How do I install and configure the ADSM backup client for Windows?

 Tivoli Storage Manager > Backup-Archive GUI

 - Type your ASDM password if necessary and click Login.
-If you selected Password Access Password Generate, this should be the last time you will be asked for your ADSM password.
-(Unless you change your ADSM password)
+If you selected Password Access Password Generate, this should be the last time you will be asked for your ADSM password, and in fact, you no longer need to know or remember it.
+(Unless you change your ADSM password, in which case you will be asked for your new password - once.)

 Set up the Scheduler to run automatic ADSM Backups